lewisevans2007/RKBD/README.md

 enter
 ```

-The above example will open notepad on a Windows machine.
+The above example will open notepad on a Windows machine using the run window.

 ## Licence